RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 If we were to use a regular `for` loop, the time to perform this operation would increase with the length of the array.
 However, using NumPy broadcasting we can apply the addition to 1, 10 or 100 elements, all in the same amount of time!

-Earlier in this episode it was demonstrated that using core Python methods over a list will outperform a loop, performing the same calculation faster.
+Earlier it was demonstrated that using core Python methods over a list will outperform a loop, performing the same calculation faster.
 The below example takes this a step further by demonstrating the calculation of a dot product.

 <!-- Inspired by High Performance Python Chapter 6 example
 Added Python sum array, skipped a couple of others-->